The Spring Creek Raid: The Last Murderous Sheep Raid in the Big Horn Basin

 The most devastating testimony, however, came from Charlie Ferris and Bill Keyes, two of the original raiders who became state’s witnesses and revealed the inside story.
 They told how seven men planned a sheep raid, and then rode to Spring Creek from the south during the early evening of April 2, 1909.

 Saban and Brink went to a group of wagons, and laid siege to one sheep wagon that had three men inside.
-The two raiders started firing into the wagon, Brink with a .25-30 Winchester and Saban with a .35 automatic.
+The two raiders started firing into the wagon, Brink with a .25-30 Winchester and Saban with a gun referred to in later testimony as a ".35 automatic," most likely a Remington Model 8 rifle chambered in the .35 Remington cartridge.
 There was silence from the sheep wagon.
 Brink then pulled some sagebrush, placed it under the wagon and lit it.
 The fire soon blazed up.
 Two of the sheepmen were either dead or disabled and did not come out of the wagon.
 Joe Allemand survived, although apparently wounded.
 Allemand staggered from the wagon and walked slowly away from it with his hands raised.
 Brink shot him dead, saying, “It’s a hell of a time of night to come out with your hands up.”